 Sorting and comparing strings is more complex than first meets the eye.
 Not only can strings contain surrogate pairs (see Ole's article on Unicode) but sorting also depends on the locale.
 The corner cases are quite tricky.

 Apple's String Programming Guide has a section called “Characters and Grapheme Clusters”, which mentions a few of the pitfalls.
 For example, for sorting purposes, some European languages consider the sequence “ch” a single letter.
-In some languages, “ä” is considered equal to a, while in others it should be sorted after z.
+In some languages, “ä” is considered equal to a

 - (NSComparisonResult)compare:(NSString *)aString options:(NSStringCompareOptions)mask range:(NSRange)range locale:(id)locale